Adapted from: Silvey, Frank. "The Certified Sailor." All Hands 633 (Oct. 1969): 16-21.

 Unofficial Certificates Are Not (Repeat Not) Stocked by the Navy

-The Naval Historical Center, Navy Personnel Command and All Hands magazine do not maintain records of who received the certificates named in this article.
+The Navy History and Heritage Command, Navy Personnel Command, and All Hands magazine do not maintain records of who received the certificates named in this article.
 These certificates are unofficial; copies were not forwarded for inclusion in the Navy's official personnel or command records.
 None are in the Navy-wide supply system.
 A few local commands might design and print such items as the Shellback certificate in their own print shops, but this practice is not common.

-Many certificates were originally drawn and lettered by the men who participated in the event—and then all the copies were handed out to the crew.
-Some of the more common documents—Shellback, Golden Dragon, Arctic, Antarctic, Plank Owner, and others—are sold by commercial firms catering to Navy personnel.
-However, no certificates are printed supplied by any government agency above the local command level.
+Many certificates were originally drawn and lettered by the men who participated in the event — and then all the copies were handed out to the crew.
+Some of the more common documents — Shellback, Golden Dragon, Arctic, Antarctic, Plank Owner, and others — are sold by commercial firms catering to Navy personnel.
+However, no certificates are printed or supplied by any government agency above the local command level.